FabulousSpaceCat/week2/README.md

 # week2

+*If you're looking for homework, check the homework folder.*

 ## Kitty ipsum gonna gitcha

 This is just the page from week 1 upgraded with things I learned from week 2.
 There's more semantics, a butt-ton of CSS for such a little page, and I might have even followed the instructions before I got carried away with myself.